Maintenance Maintenance — Should You Shock Your Pool After Rain? When & How Guide

 9. Test again in 24 hours: Ensure FC hasn't dropped significantly overnight

-10. Return to normal levels: Once water is crystal clear and FC holds steady, reduce to maintenance levels (1-3 ppm above CYA/10)
+10. Return to normal levels: Once water is crystal clear and FC holds steady, reduce to your normal target for your CYA (about 4-7 ppm at CYA 30-50)

 Calculating Your Shock Dosage

 The amount of shock needed depends on your pool size, current FC level, and CYA level.
-Never use the generic "1 lb per 10,000 gallons" rule – it's often inadequate.
-Use our chlorine calculator for precise dosing.
+The generic "1 lb per 10,000 gallons" rule – it's a good rough estimate (about 13 ppm), though product strength varies.
+For a closer figure use our all-in-one pool calculator for dosing estimates.

 Target shock levels based on CYA: